 Says one cis male who “guesses” would describe himself as gender apathetic, “I don’t really think about it.
 Maybe that’s a function of me wearing nail polish.
 It makes me happy, so I do it.
 If I had the option of growing long, luxurious hair, I’d want to explore that.”

 People who are gender apathetic are unphased by gendered comments (insofar as they are supposed to apply to them) because they don’t particularly identify to what they refer.
 Nor do they feel discriminated against (even when they are) for being their gender.
 They feel no pull to join any gender pride groups and do things considered against gender norms without thinking about it.
 The idea of coming out as “agender” seems absurd.

-Not to say that identifying as a gender isn’t valid, social construct or not.
-Says a cis-female, “My family was really open to gender fluidity and sexuality, so naturally we experimented, and I particularly questioned what was and wasn’t male or female.
-Now more settled and older, I don’t need to try on identity.
+Not to say that identifying one way or another isn’t valid, social construct or not.
+Says cis female: “My family was really open to gender fluidity and sexuality, so naturally I experimented, and particularly questioned what was and wasn’t male or female.
+Now that I’m more settled, I don’t need to try on an identity.
 I’m female.
 I do wish I had more experience that made me more classically female, like bra shopping or how to wear makeup.”

-So, what do you think?
-Is gender apathy another identity, an impossibility, or more like gender equity apathy: a way to avoid participating in a fight for human rights in a world where gender discrimination is real.
-Or, is the norm we should all be striving for in this crazy new counterproductive world of identity politics?
+Whether gender apathy is yet another identity, an impossibility, whether it’s a way to avoid participating in a fight for human rights where a world with gender discrimination is real, or what we should all be striving for, I don’t really care.
+I was asked to write this.